 Wallace Wall Walkers

 For years, the wall stood in good condition.
-It was a community landmark enjoyed by many—especially neighborhood children who walked along the top of the wall and, according to rumor, climbed over the wall to gain access to the Wallace grounds when the museum gates were locked.
+Many community members enjoyed this landmark—especially neighborhood children who walked along the top of the wall.
+According to rumor, they also climbed over the wall to gain access to the Wallace grounds despite the locked museum gates.

 The MCCF grant will cover a significant portion of the wall restoration costs.
 A group of citizens informally known as the Wallace Wall Walkers have also made important contributions, spearheaded by Sue Rickett and Mary Kummings.